Legal Requirements for Businesses: A Checklist

 Make sure the AED is clearly visible and not hidden in a closet or an unmarked cabinet.
 Use standardized signage to point the way from multiple directions.
 This ensures that even visitors or new employees can locate it quickly in a high-stress situation.
 A well-placed AED is the first step toward a successful response.

-Train Your Team to Respond Confidently
+Train Your Team to Act with Confidence

 An AED is designed to be used by almost anyone, with clear voice prompts guiding the user.
 However, panic can be a major obstacle in an emergency.
 Providing your team with formal training in CPR and AED use builds the confidence they need to step in and act decisively.
 This training helps them understand the “why” behind each step and prepares them to respond effectively.